 Any complaints or concerns should be referred to me in the first instance and will responded to as a matter of urgency.

-If you prefer not to raise these with me, the partners of Crengle Shreves & Ratner have agreed that they will assist in the resolution of any complaints.
-They can be contacted at +64 4 473 6655.
+If you prefer not to raise these with me, Julie Crengle, partner of Crengle Shreves & Ratner, will assist in the resolution of any complaints.
+She can be contacted at +64 4 473 6655.

 Please note that you can also make a complaint to the New Zealand Law Society’s Lawyers’ Complaints Service, at P O Box 494, Wellington 6140, by phone on 0800 261 801, or by email to email@example.com.